-General Redevelopment Objectives.
+General Redevelopment Objectives

 The redevelopment of the proposed RPA would further the Village's overarching land use objectives, which are contained in its Comprehensive Plan, zoning ordinance, and other land use planning elements.
 In the Comprehensive Plan, the Village has articulated a number of public policy objectives which would be supported by the Village's adoption of the proposed RPA as a TIF District (see exhibit below).
+The Comprehensive Plan defines several broad policy goals and related strategies as noted below.